tuyenshares/personal-website/content/home/accueil.md

 To me, (digital) gardens celebrate the power of work, process, patience and timely growth.
 They are invites for a more creative, contemplative and quiet way of sharing on the Internet.
 It is what makes their beauty to me.

-So thank you for passing by, I'm very excited to share this garden with you 🙂 [Here are some seeds I've started to plant](/explore).
-I hope you will enjoy the journey with me.
+So thank you for passing by, I'm very excited to share this garden with you!
+[Here are some seeds I've started to plant](/explore).
+I hope you will enjoy the journey with me. 🙂

 Also, I see this garden as a part of a bigger community garden where people is welcome to come, so please feel free to [contact me](#contact) if you have any feedback, question, suggestion... so that we can tend to our gardens together.